-The Group follows the guidance in IFRS 9 to determine if an investment has been impaired.
-This decision requires critical judgement.
+The decision to determine if an investment has been impaired requires critical judgement.
 Available for sale equity investments are impaired when there has been a significant or prolonged decline in fair value below its cost.

 When the declines in fair value are considered significant or prolonged, the fair value reserve is transferred to profit or loss.